KSherrell/pipeline-pigging-ops-fullstack-capstone-project/README.md

 Part 3: The Pigging Schedule is created and sent out each day via email to a mailing list which includes Production Foremen, Managers, and Contractors.

-Although the Pigging Report has evolved and become more user-friendly over the years, it is still more frenemy than friend.
+Although the Pigging Report had evolved and become more user-friendly over the years, by the time I left, it was still more frenemy than friend.

-This application will replace the current Pigging Report, helping our team be more effficient by saving time managing the report.
-This application will also stabilize the data by reducing the number of times the data is handled (by eliminating the copy/paste cycle), by standardizing data input (e.g. using timestamps instead of manually typing the date or AM/PM), and by making it easier to identify missing information.
+This application will replace the current Pigging Report, helping teams be more effficient by saving time managing their report.
+This application will also stabilize the data by reducing the number of times the data is handled (by eliminating the copy/paste cycle), and by standardizing data input (e.g. using timestamps instead of manually typing the date or AM/PM).

 ## User Stories